zchee/golang-wiki/Modules.md

 ### Version Selection

-If you add a new import to your source code that is not yet covered by a `require` in `go.mod`, any go command run (e.g., 'go build') will automatically look up the proper module and add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive.
+If you add a new import to your source code that is not yet covered by a `require` in `go.mod`, most go commands like 'go build' and 'go test' will automatically look up the proper module and add the *highest* version of that new direct dependency to your module's `go.mod` as a `require` directive.
 For example, if your new import corresponds to dependency M whose latest tagged release version is `v1.2.3`, your module's `go.mod` will end up with `require M v1.2.3`, which indicates module M is a dependency with allowed version >= v1.2.3 (and < v2, given v2 is considered incompatible with v1).

 The *minimal version selection* algorithm is used to select the versions of all modules used in a build.
 For each module in a build, the version selected by minimal version selection is always the semantically *highest* of the versions explicitly listed by a `require` directive in the main module or one of its dependencies.